 This short, easy trail offers a sample platter of classic Sonoran desert terrain combined with expansive views in every direction of the McDowell mountains.
 Hikers, mountain bikers, equestrians, and trail runners will be drawn to the wide, firmly packed trail with gentle slopes and meandering turns.

 Brown’s Ranch Trailhead is a popular area in the Northern section of the McDowell Sonoran Preserve and garners a full parking lot most weekends from Fall to Spring; however, most visitors are headed out along Brown’s Ranch Road trail and its tributaries.
-Latigo trail is good option if you are looking for a less crowded route or want to connect to trails near Cholla, Granite, or Fraesfield mountains.
+Latigo trail is a good option if you are looking for a less crowded route or connecting to trails near Cholla, Granite, or Fraesfield mountains.

 Access to Latigo can be found in southeastern corner of the Equestrian parking lot or from the amphitheater heading towards the Jane Rau Nature trail – bear right at this sign and go 0.2 miles to start of Latigo.